timescale/docs/migrate/playbooks/rds-timescale-live-migration.md

 slot was created.

 ## 4. Migrate roles and schema from source to target
-Before the stream of changes can be applied, the schema and data that existed prior to the creation of the replication slot in the source database must be migrated.
+Before applying DML operations from the replication slot, the schema and data from the source database need to be migrated.
 The larger the size of the source database, the more time it takes to perform the initial migration, and the longer the buffered files need to be stored.